Key takeaways:

 Acetic acid ear drops can also help with swimmer’s ear.
 These are mild antiseptics.
 They’re often combined with steroids to help calm inflammation and fight off the ear infection.

-You may need to take oral antibiotics if you don’t get better with antibiotic ear drops.
+Adults and children may need to take oral antibiotics if they don’t get better with antibiotic ear drops.

-Middle ear infections usually develop during a viral illness.
 Cough and cold medications won’t cure a middle ear infection.
-But they may relieve some cold symptoms, like congestion and stuffiness, and make you more comfortable.
+But they may relieve congestion and stuffiness if you have a cold along with your ear infection.
+This may make you more comfortable.

 There are some simple things you can do at home to keep yourself comfortable, including: